benknoble/wiki-md/README.md

 released this plugin, GitHub Discussions was not out of Beta, so that was not an option then.

-I do not use social media and am rarely on Reddit, and I find those and most other methods both disorganized and not discoverable.
-Of course, you should feel free to share in whatever way you wish, but others may benefit if you share here :)
+I do not use social media and am rarely on Reddit.
+You should feel free to share in whatever way you wish, but others may benefit if you share here :)

 ## Principles